Use of Digital Cameras

 Third party photography

-- For requests involving HML, BML, and WAM object material, approved third party photography must provide reference images to the appropriate Center collection.
+- For requests involving HML and WAM object material, approved third party photography must provide reference images to the appropriate Center collection.
 Users must sign the Center’s Reproduction and Use of Images form.

 - Personal photography of works using a digital camera may be permitted under certain circumstances in the Center’s Reading Room.
 Patrons can consult with public services staff in advance of their research visit regarding the Reading Room photography policy.
 Such personal photography requires that a Digital Photography Permission form be completed and signed by the patron.